HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_and_tracing_clientside/index.md

 -   **[Enabling client side logging and tracing](csa2t_trbl_nbllogtrc.md)**
 Modify the custom properties `cc.isDebug` and `cc.traceConfig` in the WP CommonComponentConfigService to enable client-side logging and tracing.
 -   **[Capturing the log statements](csa2t_trbl_captlogs.md)**
-Client side log statements are written to the JavaScript console of your browser.
+Client-side log statements are written to the JavaScript console of your browser.
 -   **[Enabling module tracing](csa2t_trble_tracemod.md)**
 Enable tracing to debug your module information to improve performance through trace string or with cookies.